|

 Many transition metal ions

-(e.g. in soluble salt solutions) give hydroxide precipitates when mixed with
+(e.g. in soluble salt solutions) give coloured hydroxide precipitates when mixed with

 aqueous sodium hydroxide solution.